ChaunceyQuam/ca-temperatures/README.md

 ## assignment
+Unfortunately I am unable to place my `.md` file into the  `assignment` directory so it is located in the main file directory.

 All work for this assignment should be in the `assignment` directory.
 You will work in the `.Rmd` notebook, and commit your rendered output files (`.md` and associated files) in the `assignment` directory as well.

 ## Special files